splybon/portfolio/data/posts/software-rewrite.md

 Whether or not to rewrite your software is a complex decision, often with wide-ranging impact on the business.
 The question internally may be, can we afford to allocate the time and resources needed to get to the heart of this problem and develop a new, comprehensive solution?

 However, the real question is: Can we afford to keep trudging on with sub-par software?

-We help companies like yours evaluate the opportunity, analyze the potential impact, and develop and implement software solutions that drive the greatest business results.
-You don’t have to navigate this process alone.
-Reach out to our team at Skookum and let’s see how we can help.